claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Store in**: _bag_
 **Use as ingredient for**: _Weapons, Rods, Wands, Staffs, Rings, Wondrous Items, Spells_
 **Crafting Value (when used as ingredient)**: _250 GP_
 **Description**: All that is left of the hartsblighted amalgamation of creatures in these rotten remains is what looks to be once the rib of a large beast wrapped in vines, thrumming with the energy of growth.
-You can use this as a weapon that deals 1d8 Slashing damage and 2d8 Necrotic damage.<br>It has 5 charges, and you can spend 1 charge to cast the spell Thorn Whip from it.
+You can use this as a weapon that deals 1d8 Slashing damage and 2d8 Necrotic damage.<br><br>It has 5 charges, and you can spend 1 charge to cast the spell Thorn Whip from it.
 Once you spend all charges or hit with the weapon 20 times, the vine breaks the bone and becomes unusable.
 Repairing the bone with magic does not return its properties and it instead becomes simply an improvised weapon.

 ### Halden Wreath's Memory Shard